 So, that’s my day.
 When I first heard about the Day of Archaeology I wasn’t sure I’d be doing any archaeology on this day.
 I’ve no idea where I’ll be this time next year.
 I’ve no idea how I’ll be earning a living this September!
 I may go back on the supply teaching list for a bit if they’ll have me back.
 While I have work I’m looking for ways of keeping going in archaeology if I have gaps between projects of more than a couple of weeks – maybe funding to write a few papers in my own name and to help out in community archaeology projects.
 As it is you can’t preserve archaeologists in situ – but, to keep solvent I may have to put dust covers my microscopes and earn a living another way for a while.
 I hope not.

-A Freelance Archaeobotanist’s day by Day of Archaeology, unless otherwise expressly stated, is licensed under a Creative Commons Attribution-ShareAlike 3.0 Unported License.
+A Freelance Archaeobotanist’s day by Lisa Gray is licensed under a Creative Commons Attribution 4.0 International License.